waynchi/DopamineAPI_Android-Client/README.md

 Your `appID`, `key`, and `token` can be found on your [Dopamine developer dashboard](http://dev.usedopamine.com/).
 The `versionID` can be any string (i.e.'Android v4.3.1', 'iOS Clinical v7.3', 'FINAL VERISION2 FOR REAL THIS TIME', etc).
 <br><br>
-##3) Send your first initialization call
+##3) Initialize the client and run your app
+In the last step, you created the `Dopamine.init()` method.
+You need to call that method as soon as the app boots to make the tracking and reinforcement methods available to the rest of the app.
-Initializeation constructs the singleton that you will call for tracking and reinforcing.
-It also updates the dopamine server with a model of your app.
-Initialize your custom Dopaine class in the `onCreate()` method of your app's main activity, using the line:
+Paste this line inot the `onCreate()` method of your app's main activity, using the line:
 ```java
 Dopamine.init( getApplicationContext() );
 ```